In-Depth 11 Day Summer Self Drive Tour of the Complete Ring Road with Waterfalls & Hot Springs

 If your adventurous side is more of the culinary type, then the Viking sushi boat tour in Breidafjordur is a better choice for you.
 You'll embark on a voyage to experience the beauty of west Iceland by boat, and at the end of the cruise, you'll get a chance to taste fresh scallops and roe like the Vikings would've enjoyed it.

 After an exciting day, you'll stay the night on the Snaefellsnes peninsula.

 It's time for you to head north to new adventures.
 On your way to Akureyri, you'll encounter many beautiful sights.
 We recommend stopping along the way and choosing one of the optional extras for an extra special day.

-There are two different but equally fun optional extras which can be added to this day.
-One is a whale watching tour departing from Akureyri.
+There are two different but equally fun optional extras that can be added to this day.
+One is a whale-watching tour departing from Akureyri.
 Eyjafjordur fjord, which Akureyri town is located in, is a picturesque setting to visit the giants of the ocean.
-You’re likely to spot Humpback Whales and White-Beaked Dolphins, and you might even be lucky enough to see Blue Whales, Orcas and fin Whales.
+You're likely to spot humpback whales and white-beaked dolphins, and you might even be lucky enough to see blue whales, orcas, and fin whales.

 Another optional extra available to you on this day is the Beer Spa.
 The experience you'll have at Bjorbodin Beer Spa is like no other, you'll relax in a warm bath of beer and beer yeast, which is good for the skin, and of course, those who want can sip on a nice cold beer while in the tub.

 This night you'll stay in Iceland's capital of the north, Akureyri.

 You've got another packed day in the beautiful Northern Region of Iceland ahead of you.